netdata/go.d.plugin/modules/snmp/README.md

 |   aes192c    |     6     | 192-bit AES encryption (CFB-AES-192) with "Reeder" key localization     |
 |   aes256c    |     7     | 256-bit AES encryption (CFB-AES-256) with "Reeder" key localization     |

-### Example: using 'charts.multiply_range' option
+### Example: using `charts.multiply_range` option

 If you need to define many charts using incremental OIDs, you can use the `charts.multiply_range` option.

-This is like the SNMPv1/2 [example](#Example:-using-SNMPv1/2), but the option will multiply the current chart from 1 to 24 inclusive, producing 24 charts in total for the 24 ports of the switch `192.0.2.1`.
+This is like the SNMPv1/2 [example](#example-using-snmpv12), but the option will multiply the current chart from 1 to 24 inclusive, producing 24 charts in total for the 24 ports of the switch `192.0.2.1`.

 Each of the 24 new charts will have its id (1-24) appended at: